MRX8024/motors-sync/wiki/EN.md

 #    The maximum number of microsteps that the motor can take move at time,
 #    to achieve the planned magnitude.
 #axes_steps_diff: 4
-#    Microstep difference between two axes to trigger an additional check
+#    Only for synchronous sync method: microstep difference between two
-#    of the current magnitude on the weaker axis. (only for corexy)
+#    axes to trigger an additional check of the current magnitude on the
-#    The typical and minimum value - max_step_size + 1.
+#    weaker axis.
+The typical and minimum value - max_step_size + 1.
 #retry_tolerance: 0
 #    The forced threshold to which a pair of stepper motors on one belt
 #    will have to lower the magnitude of the oscillations.
 It's recommended